Researching Castle Hotels in Ireland?

 Personality and Charm at Abbeyglen

-The next morning, the hotel’s owner, Paul, sat with us at breakfast, calling me a “famous journalist” — flattery will get you everywhere, sir! — and ceremoniously bestowing a medal and American flag on our baby.
+The next morning, the Abbeyglen Castle Hotel‘s owner, Paul, sat with us at breakfast, calling me a “famous journalist” — flattery will get you everywhere, sir! — and ceremoniously bestowing a medal and American flag on our baby.
 Devi was honored… and also tried to eat the medal.
 I wish I’d had a medal to give to Paul for “Most Fun Hotel Owner!”

 Moving on in the Ireland Road Trip

 All too soon, we had to pack and head to our next Ireland road trip destination (stately Kylemore Abbey, which followed the Cliffs of Moher and the Burren), so we didn’t get to experience Abbeyglen Castle Hotel’s excursions, spa treatments, tennis and golf facilities… but I suppose that just means we’ll need to return!

 So what do YOU think?
-Does this seem like a place you’d like to visit?
+Does the Abbeyglen Castle Hotel seem like a place you’d like to visit?
 Which hotel that you’ve stayed at has had the most character and quirky charm?
 Do share!

 Enjoy this article and still planning your trip?
-Use these affiliate links to click and book Abbeyglen Castle Hotel, here for an easy link to all Ireland hotel deals, and here for cheap flights to Ireland, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Use these affiliate links to click and book Abbeyglen Castle Hotel, tap here for an easy link to all Ireland hotel deals, or if you want to rent an entire condo or house, here for Vrbo rentals, and here for deals on Ireland rental cars.
 Happy travels!

 We were guests of Abbeyglen Castle Hotel, but all leprechaun-receptionist jokes and opinions are my own.